-Frankly, taxes feel complicated even in the best of times, not just during a pandemic when there's so much else going on.
+Frankly, filing taxes can feel quite daunting.
 When I first began to file, I mistakenly thought my filing status was “head of household,” since I was living by myself.
 It made me feel accomplished: I had established a whole household (consisting of just me) and was leading it (“it” being myself) all on my own.
 Very adult, very cool.
 Of course, with a little more research I realized that my correct status was “single.”

 This early-20s tax haze is a relatable feeling for many, so much so that a major plot point in Broad City’s second episode is all about Ilana doing her own taxes.
 “I’m gonna be a grown-ass woman and do my taxes for once, without my mommy and daddy,” she says in a tone of exaggerated, self-mocking disgust.
 She visits an accountant, who tells her that her return comes out to $52 and that his fee is $125.

 Maybe what’s wrong is that so many people believe being comfortable doing your own taxes means you’re a Real Adult, and if you’re not comfortable, you’re immature.
 But taxes can be bewildering to people of any age.
 There are so many moving parts and complicated instructions to follow — no wonder the tax preparation industry makes billions in revenue every year.

 Thankfully, there’s a wide marketplace of tools (many of them free or cheap) that can guide you step-by-step and catch many of the common mistakes first-timers might make.
 Plus, the younger you are, the more likely it is that your taxes will be straightforward (though, unfortunately, there are plenty of exceptions to that), and because young people are buying homes, having kids, and getting married later in life, if we do those things at all, generally our taxes will stay simpler for longer.